RideAmigosCorp/lambda-expire-snapshots/README.md

 During live runs, we log the IDs of snapshots deleted to CloudWatch.
 Patches would be welcome to create more detailed logging that might include the related volume-ID or other details of the snapshots deleted.

+## Alternatives

+After this was developed, [AWS Backup](https://aws.amazon.com/backup/) was released and provides similar functionality.
+AWS Backup assigns lifecycle rules to snapshots as they are created.
+The "AWS Backup" approach does not require a rotation Lamba like this.
+The downside to the AWS Backup approach is that if you change your expiration rules, it won't retro-actively apply them to backups that have already been created.
+That can be a bummer if you accidentally create too many backups.

+Using this tool, when you update the retention rules existing snapshots will be affected.

 ## Contributing

 Bug fixes and feature contributions are welcome, just be prepared to implement your own feature requests.